 Medicare Reimbursement Rate

-Centers for Medicare & Medicaid Services (CMS) has updated the reported Medicare reimbursement rate for FRAGMIN® (dalteparin sodium injection) - J1645 - Effective April 1, 2013.
+Centers for Medicare & Medicaid Services (CMS) has updated the reported Medicare reimbursement rate for HALAVEN® (eribulin mesylate) Injection - J9179 – Effective October 1, 2013.

-2nd Quarter 2013 FRAGMIN® Medicare reimbursement in the Physician
+4th Quarter 2013 HALAVEN® Medicare reimbursement in the Physician

-This payment rate and rule are currently in effect from April 1, 2013 through June 30, 2013 and are subject to change without notice.1
+These payment rates are currently in effect from October 1, 2013 through December 31, 2013 and are subject to change without notice.1